Digging out of Depression

 If can also feel like an invisible heavy blanket that your spiritual senses can see or sense.
 It sits on you like your own skin.

 Most people that know me have not seen me with this cloud and blanket.
 It has been a long time since I have carried that around, but I can recall it instantly.

 It's ugly and sad.
 It was debilitating at times.

 I healed from my depression many years ago.
 Much of it was my living environment, childhood wounds, etc. Before I even thought about working as a counselor, I started working on me.

 After my own work, tons of training, and finessing tools with clients, I will share what seems to work for many people.
 These are strategies to help shed the clouds of lies swirling in your mind about who you are and your life.

 This post will focus on minor to moderate depression.

 *Major depression or the depression that comes with bipolar is something different.
 This post will not cover that.
 If you have that sort of depression, seeing a therapist and a doctor for possible medications will be necessary.

 What is Depression?

 Let's look at the DSM 5.
-Here is the criteria a clinician will assess:
+Here are the criteria a clinician will assess: